 The space of linear transformations effected by left quaternion multiplication is a four-dimensional subspace of the space of linear transformations of four-space, and so also is the one effected by right multiplication.
 They intersect at the two-dimensional subspace of transformations corresponding to multiplication by complex numbers.

-I first found it amazing that there is enough room for so many subspaces.
+It may seem amazing that there is enough room for so many subspaces.
 But consider, the space of all linear transformations of four-space is 16-dimensional.
 There is plenty of room in this space for two four-dimensional subspaces.

+FIXME This is wrong.
+Complexes don't commute with all quaternions.
 The most general linear transformation effected by quaternion operations is that of multiplication on both left and right by fixed quaternions.
 Now, a complex multiple can be absorbed from either side due to commutativity, leaving (apparently) a six dimensional space of linear transformations.
 Note: Then correct number is between four and six inclusive, but I haven't pursued the question.
 I think it has to be more than four.
 And it can't be more than six.
 But wouldn't it be weird if it were five?
 What is a nice basis for these transformations?

 One clue is that the determinant of the transformation of a quaternion multiplication on the left is −1, while that of a quaternion multiplication on the right is 1.
 (This is apparent from the complex matrix forms of the transformations, taking the determinant of the flip operator "~" to be −1).